accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 	- The presentation can be used to identify the nature of the message (received or sent);
 	- The nature of the message (received or sent) is accessible to assistive technologies.
 - **[Test 15.4.2](#test-15-4-2):** For each [real-time text communication](glossaire.md#real-time-text-communication) functionality used with a [two-way voice communication](glossaire.md#two-way-voice-communication-application) feature that identifies the speakers, do the messages meet these conditions? {id="test-15-4-2"}
-	- The presentation is used to identify the authors of the messages;
+	- The presentation allows the authors of the messages to be identified;
 	- Identification of the author of the message is accessible to assistive technologies.

 ##### Evaluation methodology {class="disclosure methodo"}